 What is a nutmeg in soccer?
 A nutmeg is when you put the ball through a defenders’ legs on the dribble or with a pass.
-Let’s learn how to nutmeg…or put the soccer ball through the defenders’ legs.
+Let’s learn how to nutmeg someone with ease…put the soccer ball through the defenders’ legs.
+For a defender, if you’re trying to close your legs at the last minute when faced up on an attacker like Cristiano Ronaldo it is probably too late!

 A nutmeg is demoralizing to the player who’s the victim of the nutmeg, but can revitalize a team that’s successful megged a player.
 It is the move of a showoff or a genius.
 The nutmeg could be the most crowd-pleasing move besides a goal, and sometimes animates people more than a goal itself.
 It is right up there in terms of excitement level with the diving header, the bicycle kick and the first time volley.